Configure Custom Scripts

 To be able to reproduce this use case, connect your Slack account to MI:

-This example demonstrates the usage of Custom Scripts; however, if you want to create a Burst to a Slack channel, a simple approach exists for MI v5.5+:
+This example demonstrates the usage of Custom Scripts; however, if you want to create a Burst to a Slack channel, a simple approach exists:

 - See Bursting to a Slack Channel for details